JulietNovember/Autonomous-Vehicle/README.md

 (Do note that the collision avoidance overrides this subroutine so that the car will not collide with another vehicle if the light is green)

 Collision avoidance in this project was orignally to be based on acceleration of objects detected by the lidar.
-However, due to collaboration with the proffesor, this was beyond the scope of the project (Hence why acceleration is found but unused), and was instead substituted for braking at a distance of 120 mm.
+However, due to collaboration with the professor, this was beyond the scope of the project (Hence why acceleration is found but unused), and was instead substituted for braking at a distance of 120 mm.

 The Professor was impressed with the project and I recieved an 4.0.